Case Study: Post-Migration Recovery & Stabilization

 Overview

-Following a CMS migration to WordPress, ParadePets.com, part of The Arena Group, experienced significant organic search volatility and visibility loss.
-Despite strong editorial content and brand authority, the platform suffered from widespread indexation conflicts, crawl inefficiencies, and degraded eligibility across Google Search, News, and Discover.
+Following a large-scale CMS migration to WordPress, the platform experienced significant search visibility volatility across Google Search, Google News, and Google Discover.
+Despite strong editorial content and brand authority, post-migration issues introduced widespread indexation conflicts, crawl inefficiencies, and degraded discovery performance.

-I was engaged to diagnose root causes, stabilize performance, and re-establish durable technical and governance foundations to restore discoverability and long-term platform health.
+I was engaged to identify root causes, stabilize technical SEO performance, and restore scalable governance and crawl foundations supporting long-term visibility and editorial growth.

 Key Challenges Identified